Coronavirus: Philippine doctors wary of Duterte's 'militaristic' response | DW | 06.08.2020

-Health workers have urged the Philippine government to urgently provide them protective gear as new coronavirus infections continue to rise in the country.
-President Duterte slammed doctors for their critical approach.
+Health workers have urged the Philippine government to provide them protective gear as new coronavirus infections continue to rise in the country.
+President Rodrigo Duterte slammed doctors for their critical approach.

-On August 4, staff of the Fabella Hospital in Manila staged a demonstration to demand safety measures for the healthcare workers.
-Around 100 people at the hospital, which has an estimated 1,500 employees, have tested positive for the novel coronavirus.
+On August 4, staff of the Fabella hospital in Manila staged a demonstration to demand safety measures for health care workers.
+About 100 people at the hospital, which has an estimated 1,500 employees, have tested positive for the novel coronavirus.

-"With so many hospital staffers getting infected, we might be transmitting the virus instead of treating patients," Margarita Esquivel, president of the Union Alliance of Health Workers – Fabella chapter, told DW.
+"With so many hospital staffers getting infected, we might be transmitting the virus instead of treating patients," Margarita Esquivel, president of the Fabella chapter of the Alliance of Health Workers union, told DW.

 The situation in other hospitals is equally dire.
 "Many staff members have been tested positive [for COVID-19] but we are still working.
 Some nurses are even doing 12-hour shifts," said Cristy Donguines, a nurse at Manila's Jose Reyes Memorial Hospital and head of the hospital's union of healthcare workers.